Skip to main content

 Founder @ Curling IO

-Curling IO serves hundreds of clubs across Canada, where English and French aren't optional, they're official languages.
-A club in Quebec needs a fully French experience.
-A national organization like Curling Canada needs both.
-Rails has mature i18n support and Version 2 has been fully bilingual from the start, but after a decade of maintaining around 10,000 YAML translation keys, we've hit the limits of what that approach can catch: missing keys, missing translations, and unused keys that accumulate silently over time.
+Curling IO has been bilingual since Version 2, but after a decade of maintaining around 10,000 YAML translation keys, we've hit the limits of what that approach can catch: missing keys, missing translations, and unused keys that accumulate silently over time.
+Version 3 keeps the bilingual experience and makes more of those mistakes impossible to ship.

 The Next Version of Curling IO